Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 --policy-arn arn:aws:iam::aws:policy/AmazonSSMManagedInstanceCore

-05 Create the instance profile that needs to integrate the new IAM role.
+05 Create the instance profile that needs to integrate with the new IAM role.
 Run create-instance-profile command (OSX/Linux/UNIX) to create the required IAM instance profile:

 aws iam create-instance-profile